edsu/xkcd2347/README.md

 # xkcd2347

-This is utility that uses the GitHub GraphQL API to walk the software dependencies in projects.
-It got its strange name from this XKCD comic:
+This is utility that uses the [DependencyGraphManifestConnection](https://docs.github.com/en/graphql/reference/objects#dependencygraphmanifestconnection) resource in the GitHub GraphQL API to walk the software dependencies in projects.
+The utility got its strange name from this XKCD comic:

 <a href="https://m.xkcd.com/2347/">
   <img src="https://imgs.xkcd.com/comics/dependency.png">
 </a>

+### Install

+    pip install xkcd2347

+### Use

 ```
+$ xkcd2347 --depth 2 edsu/xkcd2347
  diskcache
  pyyaml
  requests